zaklogician/libmantle/docs/MANUAL.md

 optional: if your protection domain does not provide a protected procedure call, you should implement a deliberate failure case here instead of failing silently (as libsel4cp does by default).

+An important difference between seL4 Core Platform and libmantle entry points comes from the fact that seL4 Core Platform entry points can maintain persistent state by modifying global variables.
+Since Austral lacks global variables, libmantle takes a different approach to persistent state: you can define a `LocalState` type.
+A value of this type is returned by all entry points, and saved by libmantle.
+On the subsequent call, the entry point receives the saved value as an argument.

 To build your protection domain ELF file, you have to follow the steps below.
 The steps assume that your `Program` module is located in the `program.aum`